 Every week I share my meal plan, meal prep, and weigh in.
 The goal is to inspire, motivate, and give you ideas as you progress through your own weight loss journey.
 I share the good, bad, and sometimes…the embarrassing.
 Keep reading to get a glimpse into my week.
 If you want to learn more about meal prep check out the new resource page I put together that organizes all of my best meal prep posts.

 Did you know I have close to 7 years worth of weekly meal planning posts?
 That’s a lot.
 I know some (most) weeks I’m late getting this post up so it might seem like it’s more of a burden, but it’s definitely not.
 In fact, I really look forward to writing my weekly meal prep post.
 Why?
 Because it gives me a chance to talk to you and share a little bit about my life.
 It’s not that I don’t do that in the other posts I write, but in my weekly meal prep post I just talk like I would talk to a friend at Starbucks.
 I don’t plan out what to write or really think about it – I simply talk about my own weight loss journey.
 I go over any struggles I’ve faced in the past week, strategies I plan to use to get back on track, and I share my meal plan and some meal prep tips.
 Also, I like to share any new services I’ve been using that I think you’ll like.
 Anyway, I hope you find these meal plan posts helpful.
-If you need to kill some time then read back on some old meal plan posts.
-Personally, I like to see the progression (or regression) of my weight loss journey over the years.

 Okay, let’s get to my weigh in.

 First goal weight: 145 lbs

 Pounds lost: +1